 The animals at Riverbanks continue to remain healthy and are doing well.
 We currently have a surplus of essential food and medical supplies for the animals in our care but have contingencies in place and are proactively monitoring our supply chain to assure essentials remain on hand.

 Creating (Remote) Connections: Z-Learning — The Wild Side of E-Learning

-Despite Riverbanks' temporary closure, adventure still awaits!
+As we navigate our new nomal, online adventure still awaits!
 Join us each weekday live at 10am EST on the Riverbanks Facebook page or catch a recorded segment on the Riverbanks homepage as we discover new ways to Zoo and Garden.
 From live features to behind-the-scenes peeks to fun too-cute-to-handle… we’re bringing Riverbanks to you including an activity you can do at home.

 We are so excited to begin re-opening and look forward to seeing you at the Zoo and Garden!
 Care is at the heart of our mission.
 We thank you for your patience, understanding and support as we work to re-open while protecting our people, our animals and our community.

 Riverbanks relies on admissions and memberships for operations and to care for and feed the animals, making community support more important than ever.
 If you would like to help the Zoo and Garden, please consider making a donation in any amount.
 Thank you.

 Disclaimer: Riverbanks is taking every precaution necessary to ensure the health and well-being of our guests, staff and the animals related to highly contagious COVID-19 disease.
 All guests must practice personal safety during their visit.
 Visitors to the Zoo and Garden are assuming all risks associated with exposure to COVID-19.